 The most common food intolerance

 The classic food intolerance is lactose intolerance, which is the result of lacking adequate enzymes to digest milk products.
 This can develop after many years of drinking milk.
 We can lose the amount of enzyme in our bodies that we once produced.
 The other classic intolerance is to wheat, but is more serious in those patients with a diagnosis of Celiac disease.
 This is an autoimmune disease triggered by the ingestion of wheat products.
-The danger with Celiac disease from patients I have seen is that they don’t always recognize that wheat products like bread are making them sick.
-They just don’t feel well and many times can be anemic or have rashes or arthritis.
+The danger with Celiac disease from patients I have seen is that they don”t always recognize that wheat products like bread are making them sick.
+They just don”t feel well and many times can be anemic Simply navigate to the roulette on line column and click on Strategy. or have rashes or arthritis.
 There are blood tests available that can help establish the diagnosis.
 A blood test called anti-tissue transglutaminase IgA and anti-endomyosomal IgA antibodies are the non-invasive tests to ask for.

 The future is promising